jscoq/jscoq/README.md

 JsCoq accepts the following options as an optional second parameter to the constructor; current options are:

+* `base_path: string`: Path where jsCoq is installed.
+* `wrapper_id`: id of the div where the panel will be attached.
+* `all_pkgs`, `init_pkgs`: List of Coq's packages to show/preload.
 * `prelude: bool`: Whether to load Coq's prelude or not.
-* `all_pkgs`, `init_pkgs`: List of Coq's packages to show/preload.
 * `mock: bool`: Use a mock jsCoq object, useful for prototyping.
-* `base_path: string`: Path where jsCoq is installed.

 ### Serialization

 JsCoq supports serialization to Json or Sexps for Coq's internal data structures.
-This is still not implemented in a systematic way, for now you can get the current goal using the `goal_sexp` and `goal_json` methods.
+This is still not implemented in a systematic way and thus remains and experiment, for now you can get the current goal using the `goal_sexp` and `goal_json` methods.
 We are working to add a more systematic implementation, as well as to provide access to Coq printing facilities from JS.

 ### CoqDoc